romanvm/python-web-pdb/Readme.rst

 Now you can use all PDB commands and features.
 Additional **Current file**, **Globals** and **Locals** information boxes help you better track your program runtime state.

-**Warning**: it is strongly recommended to work with the Web-PDB web-UI only in one browser session.
+**Note**: it is strongly recommended to work with the Web-PDB web-UI only in one browser session.
 With more than one browser window accessing the web-UI it can display incorrect data in one or more browser sessions.